 For many ultralight hikers, weight is the single most important consideration when choosing a sleeping bag.
 Down sleeping bags are significantly lighter than synthetic sleeping bags.

-For example, an ultralight 20° sleeping bag insulated with high quality 900 fill-power down weighs around 1 lb 4 oz to 1 lb 8 oz (570-680 grams).
+For example, an ultralight 20° sleeping bag insulated with the high-quality 900 fill-power down weighs around 1 lb 4 oz to 1 lb 8 oz (570-680 grams).
 A similar 20° synthetic sleeping weighs around 2 lbs to 2 lbs 6 oz (900-1080 grams).
 On average, a down sleeping bag weighs around 1 pound (450 grams) less than a comparable synthetic sleeping bag.
 For ultralight hikers, this one-pound is significant.

 This lighter weight is possible because down lofts better than synthetics.
 In other words, an ounce of down fills more volume than an ounce of synthetic insulation.
 This allows manufacturers to use less insulation yet achieve the same warmth rating.
 Down offers a better warmth-to-weight ratio.